-You must still take extra care and follow national guidance.
-Don't invite anyone into your home who doesn't live with you, work from home if you can, wash your hands often and well, keep your distance from people you don't live with, wear a mask in shops or on public transport.
-You need to continue to take these measures even if you test negative as the test might not have picked up the virus or you could be incubating it.
+You must still take extra care and follow the national guidance even if you test negative as the test might not have picked up the virus or you could be incubating it.

 You will need to register your details online and give consent for NHS Test and Trace to process your data and contact you with your results.
 Find out more about how NHS Test and Trace will use your data.